jfobrycki/bgd-waterquality/README.md

 });
 ```

-Then another script was attempted to be built to convert the BGD_2 shapefile to a json.
+How about converting the newly extracted .shp file to a .json?
+Another script attempted to process this using node, but instead a command line solution was used.

-This attempt was called shptojson.js
+For an attempt using node, a new script was created called shptojson.js.

-The code was
+The code was as follows:

 ```javascript
 "use strict"